apache/qpid-protonj2/protonj2-test-driver/README.md

-# Qpid protonj2 Client Library
+# Qpid protonj2 test driver

-This client provides an imperative API for AMQP messaging applications
+This library provides a test framework which can be used to build both client and server tests for implementations of the AMQP v1.0 protocol.

 Below are some quick pointers you might find useful.

-## Using the client library
+## Using the protocol engine library

-To use the protonj2 API client library in your projects you can include the maven dependency in your project pom file:
+To use the protonj2 test driver library in your projects you can include the maven dependency in your project pom file:

     <dependency>
       <groupId>org.apache.qpid</groupId>
-      <artifactId>protonj2-client</artifactId>
+      <artifactId>protonj2-test-driver</artifactId>
       <version>${protonj2-version}</version>
     </dependency>